 3. Start a budget

-Work with your teen to create a budget.
-It doesn’t need to be complicated, a simple budget that includes money they have coming in and expenses will do the trick.
+Work with your teens to create a budget.
+It doesn’t need to be complicated — a simple budget that includes money they have coming in and what they’re spending will do the trick.
 But make sure they track their expenses, including cash, and compare what they budget with what they actually spend every week or month.

-If you can instill the habit of tracking income and expenses, you’ve given them a skill that will serve them well for life.
+If you can instill the habit of tracking income and expenses, you’ve given your teens a skill that will serve them well for life.

 4. Open a checking account

-Many banks and credit unions offer what’s called “minor” or “student” checking accounts that often have lower fees than standard accounts.
-By opening a basic account with checks, your teen will get accustomed to making deposits and reconciling their account.
-You can add a debit card tied to the account when you feel they’re ready.
+Many banks and credit unions offer what are called “minor” or “student” checking accounts, often with lower fees than standard accounts.
+By opening a basic account with checks, your teen will get accustomed to making deposits and reconciling an account.
+You can add a debit card tied to the account when you feel a teen is ready.